 Fresh fennel root being harvested for today’s meal

-The agriturismo cooking class
+The agriturismo cooking class in Bologna

 Now that we collected some of today’s finds from the garden, we head back into the inn’s kitchen to get started with today’s cooking lesson and chef gives me a quick itinerary of what we will be learning to make for today’s lunch for all the workers at the farm and inn.
 These include some of their favorites and local Bologna specialties including:

 It is slow and methodical with quality ingredients from the area, basically local flour and eggs sourced locally.
 It starts with a mound of flour with a cavity in the middle for the eggs and chef Federica quickly mixes the eggs and starts folding the flour into the mixture until it starts to form a gooey to crumbly consistency which is easily worked slowly into a nice past dough ball and then wrapped and refrigerated.